Skip to content

 Anesthesia/US

 This is an exciting and high yield month.
 Initial basic intubation and airway management is taught the very first month of the residency.
-During your anesthesia month, you will be expected to log planned intubations each morning and then cover some advanced airway techniques with anesthesia staff.
-Later, a wide assortment of additional advanced airway rescue techniques will be taught in simulation and cadaver lab and implemented as called for in the ED.
+During the anesthesia month, residents are expected to log planned intubations each morning and then cover advanced airway techniques with anesthesia staff.
+Later, a wide assortment of additional advanced airway rescue techniques will be taught in simulation and implemented as called for in the ED.
 Surgical airways will also be covered.
-In the afternoon, after intubating the early afternoon planned surgical candidates, you will report to the ED and ultrasound patients that have suitable complaints and who will be getting confirmatory chest x-rays, abdominal and pelvic ultrasounds and Ct scans.
-Residents will partake in routine quality assurance review.
-As always, simulation lab will precede your clinical experience so that you can make the most of the patient interactions you have.
+In the afternoon, residents will report to the ED and ultrasound patients with a variety of complaints alongside one of the ultrasound directors.